criteo/kerberos-docker/dev-local/ubuntu/README.md

 configuration)
 4. Update `/etc/hosts` with private IP addresses of kerberos cluster of docker containers to have resolution name (with reverse resolution name).
+5. Modify your SSH config to authorize GSS API authentication and credentials.

 You can use `init_env_dev.sh` script.